joer14/run-fm-party/readme.md

   - change the models table names so they based on the environment.
   - clean up frontend
     - create a place to load last.fm user name and edit it.
+    - add remove/disconnect buttons for spotify/lastfm/entire app.
     - add FAQ / getting started.
     - add activity level pages.
     - create preferences/user profile page.
   - ... everything else.

 Eventually
   - setup a better way of hosting the frontend using api gateway and s3 or cloudfront.